munificent/craftinginterpreters/book/compiling-expressions.md

 Yes, that limit is pretty low.
-If this were a full-sized language implementation, we'd want to add another instruction like `OP_CONSTANT_16` that stores the index as a two-byte operand so we can handle more constants when needed.
+If this were a full-sized language implementation, we'd want to add another instruction like `OP_CONSTANT_16` that stores the index as a two-byte operand so we could handle more constants when needed.

 The code to support that isn't particularly illuminating, so I omitted it from